khanhnamle1994/cracking-the-data-science-interview/EBooks/Intro-To-ML-with-Python/README.md

 data_dummies = pd.get_dummies(data)
 ```

+### Univariate Nonlinear Transformations

+* Adding squared or cubed features can help linear models for regression.
+There are other transformations that often prove useful for transforming certain features: in particular, applying mathematical functions like log, exp, or sin.
+While tree-based models only care about the ordering of the features, linear models and neural networks are very tied to the scale and distribution of each feature, and if there is a nonlinear relation between the feature and the target, that becomes hard to model — particularly in regression.
+The functions log and exp can help by adjusting the relative scales in the data so that they can be captured better by a linear model or neural network.
+* Most models work best when each feature (and in regression also the target) is loosely Gaussian distributed—that is, a histogram of each feature should have something resembling the familiar “bell curve” shape.
+Using transformations like log and exp is a hacky but simple and efficient way to achieve this.
+A particularly common case when such a transformation can be helpful is when dealing with integer count data.
+By count data, we mean features like “how often did user A log in?”
+Counts are never negative, and often follow particular statistical patterns.

 ### Automatic Feature Selection

 * In *univariate statistics*, we compute whether there is a statistically significant relationship between each feature and the target.
 Then the features that are related with the highest confidence are selected.
 In the case of classification, this is also known as *analysis of variance* (ANOVA).
 A key property of these tests is that they are *univariate*, meaning that they only consider each feature individually.
 Consequently, a feature will be discarded if it is only informative when combined with another feature.
 Univariate tests are often very fast to compute, and don’t require building a model.
 On the other hand, they are completely independent of the model that you might want to apply after the feature selection.